WPT: World-to-Policy Transfer via Online World Model Distillation: Experiments

 \subsection{Main Results}

 \textbf{Open-Loop Results on NuScenes.} We compare WPT with recent end-to-end planners on nuScenes, shown in~\cref{tab:nus_end2end}.
 As a reference, our Baseline uses the same student structure without the proposed reward or distillation.
 Against this baseline, WPT-Teacher improves Avg.
-L2 to 0.61m and collision to 0.11\% , while WPT-Student retains most of the gains without test-time world-model overhead.
+L2 to 0.61m and collision to 0.11\%, while WPT-Student retains most of the gains without test-time world-model overhead.
 Compared with strong world-model methods, WPT-Teacher also achieves the best Avg.
 L2 and the lowest collision (\eg, vs. Drive-OccWorld~\cite{Yang2024driveoccworld}: 0.85m, 0.29\%).
 By horizon, WPT-Teacher leads at 2s (0.58m) and markedly reduces 3s collisions to 0.10\%, indicating stronger long-horizon foresight, benefiting from our world-aware training.
-Importantly, our lightweight WPT-Student retains most of the gains while removing test-time world-model overhead.
-These results validate that training-time interaction and world-aware distillation transfer predictive awareness into a compact policy that effectively improve the student performance.
+Importantly, our lightweight WPT-Student preserves these performance improvements while achieving world-model-free inference.
+These results validate that training-time interaction and world-aware distillation transfer predictive awareness into a compact policy that effectively improves the student performance.